 Generally, these can be characterized as either “own occupation” or “any occupation” policies, and while the difference seems subtle, it often means the difference between receiving disability benefits, and not receiving anything at all.
 Under an “own occupation” policy, your right to receive benefits depends on whether your disability prevents you from substantially and materially performing the duties of your particular occupation.
 For Law Enforcement Officers, this can mean loss of mobility, impaired vision or hearing, developing mental or physical health conditions, etc. If you cannot perform the typical duties associated with being a Law Enforcement Officer, the own occupation policy will provide income protection.
 On the other hand, the “any occupation” policy is much more insurer-friendly, and often forms the basis of your denial.
 Under this type of policy, you will not be entitled to receive disability benefits if you can still perform other occupations that you are qualified to perform even if you cannot perform the duties associated with being a Law Enforcement Officer.

 Which laws will govern your disability claim, and why does it matter?

 As a Police Officer you are employed by a government entity and you are probably insured for long term disability insurance under a group plan.
 Typically, the effect of being insured under a group plan is that your claim will be governed by an anti-consumer and complicated federal law, known as ERISA.
 However, ERISA does not apply to government employees.
 As such, a denial of your claim will be governed by Florida law.
 Normally, this will be under a breach of contract theory, or the like, and you can generally file a lawsuit to enforce your rights under the contract at any time.

-If your long term disability benefits have been denied, then it is very important that you contact an experienced lawyer as early as possible.
+If your long term disability benefits have been denied, then it is very important that you contact an experienced disability insurance claims lawyer as early as possible.
 Often times, it can mean the difference between receiving benefits, and not receiving anything at all.